CredentialEngine/pathways/Overview.md

 In Section 4, we defined a `RuleSet` as an entity that "identifies the rules by which other PathwayComponent instances may satisfy a `PathwayComponent` objective".
 A `RuleSetProfile` identifies the particular `RuleSet` used by the `ComponentCondition` in the example above and resolves any variables in the rules to reflect the circumstances of the `ComponentCondition`.
 For example, with the "count rule"--defined in a `RuleSet`, you may be required to indicate the number `PathwayComponents` to select from an array of `PathwayComponents` that satisfies the rule.
 It is in the `RuleSetProfile` that the number satisfyting the rule is declared.

-**Example/Potential Rule Sets**
+***Example/Potential Rule Sets***

 **1. Count Rule:**

-Choose specific number of PathwayComponents ≦ number of PathwayComponent choices in an array.
+Choose a specific number of PathwayComponents ≦ number of PathwayComponent choices in an array.
 A slightly more complex rule might require choosing a minimum and maximum number of PathwayComponents; or, with a CourseComponent, a minimum and maximum number of credit hours.

 **2. Boolean Rule:**
 ```
        (PathwayComponent-A OR (PathwayComponent-B AND PathwayComponent-C)
    AND
        (PathwayComponent-D OR PathwayComponent-E))
 ```